Title Insurance for Your Peace of Mind

-Are you looking for a new mortgage loan?
-We will be glad to assist you!
-Give us a call at (772) 252-6724.
-Ready to get started?
-Apply Now.
+Shopping for a mortgage?
+We'll be glad to answer your questions about our many mortgage solutions!
+Give us a call today at (772) 252-6724.
+Ready to begin?
+Apply Online Now.

-The title insurance company searches the title history of the property.
-The title company can almost always find any title problems that may arise and clear up these problems before you close on the property.
+The title company performs an extensive search on the property's title history.
+Through its research, the title company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.

-Real Estate law is extraordinarily complex.
+Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

-- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-In this case, the title company will defend your title and will cost you nothing.
+- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
+If this happens, the title company will defend your title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
 Any number of other complex problems define "Defective title" or "Clouded Title."
 The title insurance company will find these title problems, or should they miss them, protect you from financial loss - up to the amount of the policy.

 At Hometown Financial Services, we answer questions about this process every day.
 Give us a call: (772) 252-6724.